Overhauling UX for Federal Bank's FedMobile

 Impact

-When design patterns don’t match behavior, users lose trust in the interface.
+When design patterns don’t match their expected behavior, users lose trust in the interface.
 This increases cognitive load, reduces efficiency, and leads to frustration and drop-offs during key tasks.

 Problem 4 : Lack of Module Prioritization

-Modules under each category are not ordered by usage or relevance.
+Modules under each category are not organised by usage or relevance.

 Example